The TEACCH Approach: Personalisation not Normalisation

-One of the main issues I have with labels is the group children with a huge array of skills, interests, talents together and that leads to approaches to their education that try to suggest it will work with anyone who has that label.
-I have used the TEACCH approach widely but never with the whole group and even if two students use it the way they use it is very different.
+One of the main issues I have with labels is the group children with a huge array of skills, interests, and talents together and that leads to approaches to their education that try to suggest it will work with anyone who has that label.
+I have used the TEACCH approach widely in a range of classes but never with the whole group and even if two students use it the way they use it is very different.

 As anyone who has worked with children who have a diagnosis of Autism knows there is no one size fits all answer to their educational needs.
 I have a range of classes from 4 to 7 children who each demand a completely individualised approach to enable them to succeed in a classroom environment.I must stress I never seek to fit the child into my class but adapt the environment as much as possible to reduce stress for that young person.

 This means no two resources or even lesson plans will be totally suitable for each individual.
 Each learner demands a bespoke approach to their education.
 For some the fact they are in a classroom with other children is an achievement that we struggle to comprehend.
 That often they will smile, laugh, seek interaction, and affection defies the stereotypes I was briefly told about on my initial teacher training.

 Here is a short guide on using the TEACCH structured teaching approach in the classroom for students with autism: